Enigmatic-Smile/docs/oaas/transactions.md

 Publishers are also responsible for defining and managing offer targeting, such as distinguishing between new and existing cardholders.
 This is typically based on historical transaction data (e.g., the past 3–6 months).
 It is important to ensure that offers are only presented to eligible and enrolled consumers who meet the defined criteria.

-To enable transaction processing, Publishers must share 'verified' transactions with Fidel by matching them to the offer ID to the transaction (as well as MID, descriptor, brand name, address, lat/lang if provided in offer details)
+To enable transaction processing, Publishers must submit verified transactions to Fidel, associating each transaction with the relevant offer ID, MID, descriptor, brand name, address, and latitude/longitude (if provided in the offer details).

 Transactions must be submitted to Fidel using batch files via the SFTP server.
 Publishers should transmit batch processing files to Fidel on a consistent basis.
 Those files can be submitted to Fidel in any of the following intervals: